goblinfactory/go-playground-greeting/pkg/concurrencypatterns/blockingcollectionvschannels.md

 TBD.

-update: 16:25 Mon, 1 Nov: I have just stumpled across C# Channels.
-So everything may or may not be relevant.
+update: 16:25 Mon, 1 Nov: I have just stumpled across C# Channels for the first time (`System.Threading.Tasks.Channels`).
+So the comparison above may or may not be relevant, or the best comparison.
+Going to put a pin in this and come back to this later.

-This is part of my issue with C#, the amount of deep knowledge you need to have about libraries, and edge cases, when to use which library is immense.
-Deep knowledge required + CHURN - I might be wrong, but I don't appear to have the same problem with Go.

-Go = Learn the basics, ...that's all, (it's a fixed surface area) now go and spend time deep in your customer's domains, and go extra deep in enterprise patterns specifically relevant to the problem space your business is in.

-Job done?

 Below are the links that I stumbled across, and not finished reading yet : it's a lot to take in.